orwel1984/cpp/Foundational-Concepts/Templates.md

 cout<<  is_int<MyCustomType>::value;    // prints 0
 ```

-    So as you can see above that for any cutom-type I can use is_int::value
+So as you can see above that for any cutom-type I can use is_int<T>::value

 2.  **is_same**<T,T>